Sai-Adarsh/quiz-board/README.md

 shown immediately through a red or green LED.
 The puzzle is done as soon as all questions got an answer.
 As an additional option, a time limit can be enabled, so that all answers must be given within this time period.

+To show the state of the operation of the board, a system wide yellow LED is planned.
+The sketch above doesn't show this LED.

 Since we need a larger number of IOs, we will use a [Arduino Mega 2560](http://arduino.cc/en/Main/arduinoBoardMega2560)